alexwennerberg/boxnotes2html/readme.md

 # Technical summary

 Box notes are formatting as a JSON.
 They include a bunch of text and metadata.
 Some of this metadata is in a long "attributes" string.
 This string encoded various styles to different properties, using base36 numbers.
 This formatting is HTML-like but not exactly HTML.
 Check out the code for more details.
-Feel free to contact me on GitHub or email me with any questions on feedback: alex@alexwennerberg.com
+Feel free to contact me on GitHub or email me with any questions on feedback: alex@alexwennerberg.com If you use this library, I would love to know what your experience is, positive or negative.

 Thanks, and enjoy!